Send to Story

 Overview

-Teams regularly need to perform a task or a set of tasks in multiple different stories.
-For example, a threat intelligence story and a phishing response story may use the same procedure to analyze a URL, similarly a user de-provision story and a vulnerability management story may require the creation of a Jira ticket.
+Teams regularly need to perform the same task or a set of tasks across different stories.
+For example, a threat intelligence story and a phishing response story may use the same procedure to analyze a URL.
+Similarly, a user deprovisioning story and a vulnerability management story may both require the creation of a Jira ticket.

-Rather than creating the same set of actions in multiple stories (thus violating the DRY-principle), Send to Story allows users create "sub-stories" to which events can be sent from other stories.
+Rather than recreating the same set of actions across different stories (thus violating the DRY-principle), Send to Story allows users create reusable "sub-stories" to which events can be sent from other stories.
 When an event is received by a sub-story, the sub-story will perform its action and when finished, emit an event from the calling action.

 ❗️Important